AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Community mapping, disaster preparedness mapping.

-**Operational Examples:** Community mapping efforts in May 2017 in support of recovery project.
+**Operational examples:** Community mapping efforts in May 2017 in support of recovery project.

 **Summary:** In response to the devastation caused by Typhoon Haiyan in 2013, the Phillippine Red Cross and the American Red Cross partnered on Tindog Tabang Leyteño, a 3-year recovery project dedicated to building safer, more resilient communities.
 In May 2017, the project used drones (an Event 38 E384, a Tuffwing UAV Mapper, and a DJI Mavic Pro) to create updated, high-resolution maps of project focus areas.